s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 ---
 ### If Tests B1 and B2 pass:
-1. Write short test function with slow movement (light load)
-2. Connect servo power and GND to breadboard, signal to arduino board
+1. Connect servo power and GND to breadboard, signal to arduino board
-3. Connect arduino to computer, upload sketch, test servo
+2. Connect arduino to computer, run [servoTest1](./Tests/servoTest1.ino)

 If it doesn't work: